Prague is a living poet.

 I thought I have seen enough, until I realized there’s an old city across the bridge.
 I have no words to express how unbelievably beautiful it was.
 Literally my jaw dropped the whole time I was wandering up and down the hill.

 Then I was tired and hungry, and seeing a pancit canton, buko juice, safari in display, it’s definitely a Filipino store (the only Pinoy store in Prague).
-In just seconds after introducing myself in Tagalog, the salesgirl told me her funny life & love story in Bisaya.
+In just seconds after introducing myself in Tagalog, the salesgirl told me her funny life & love story, in Bisdak kaayo!

 Enjoy the photos!
 But seriously, these photos are nothing compared to seeing the city in person.
 Prague is really really beautiful.
 Perhaps the most beautiful!